ArthurWiese/SC2-Neuro-API-Integration/README.md

 ## Licensing
 - Original maps are owned by Blizzard®
 - This repo contains original Blizzard® assets.
 These are part of the base game and licensed by their terms
 - This repo contains code from from the StarCraft II Client - protocol by Blizzard®.
-See [License](License (s2client-proto).txt).
+See [License](License%20%28s2client-proto%29.txt).
 See [Repo](https://github.com/Blizzard/s2client-proto)
 - This repo contains code form the StarCraft II API Client for Python 3 by BurnySc2.
-See [License](License (python-sc2).txt).
+See [License](License%20%28python-sc2%29.txt).
 See [Repo](https://github.com/BurnySc2/python-sc2)
 - Otherwise [License](LICENSE) applies

 Blizzard is a registered trademark of Blizzard Entertainment, Inc